opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 ```

 ### Alerts Incidents
-To list all incidents, call the "list" operation with a flag to return only open violations:
+To list all incidents, call the "list" operation with a flag to indicate if only open violations are required:
 ```
 boolean onlyOpen = true;
 Collection<AlertIncident> incidents = api.alertIncidents().list(onlyOpen);